Manuel Pérez (director)

-Manuel Pérez (born 19 November 1939) is a Cuban film director and screenwriter.
-He has directed seven films since 1961.
-His 1973 film The Man from Maisinicu was entered into the 8th Moscow International Film Festival where it won a Special Mention.
+Manuel Pérez Paredes (19 November 1939 – 6 November 2025), also known as Manolito Pérez, was a Cuban film director and screenwriter.
+He directed seven films from 1961.
+His 1973 thriller drama film The Man from Maisinicu was entered into the 8th Moscow International Film Festival where it won a Special Mention.
 His 1977 film Río Negro was entered into the 10th Moscow International Film Festival where it won the Special Prize.

+Pérez died in Havana on 6 November 2025, at the age of 85.